 Social media optimization (SMO) helps business owners, content creators and social media marketers get the most out of their social media presence.

-Understanding how to optimize your profiles and posts for maximum returns might sound scary, but we’ve put together a list of simple tactics that don’t involve complicated keyword research or require technical know-how.
+Understanding how to optimize your social media profiles and posts for maximum returns might sound scary, but we’ve put together a list of simple tactics that don’t involve complicated keyword research or require technical know-how.

 Read on to find out how to: